Skip to content

 Learning Difficulties (LD)

 We're very excited about the £15.8m rebuild of The Valley Special School in Stevenage.
-The new building is nearing completion and pupils will start to transfer there from the October half term 2023.
+The new building is now complete and opened its doors to more than 175 students in January 2024

 Find out more about how these places are allocated.